Peter Shalen: Life

 Shalen was a Sloan Foundation Research Fellow in mathematics (1977–1979).
 In 1986 he was an invited speaker at the International Congress of Mathematicians in Berkeley, California.
 He was elected as a member of the 2017 class of Fellows of the American Mathematical Society "for contributions to three-dimensional topology and for exposition".

 Work

 His work with Marc Culler related properties of representation varieties of hyperbolic 3-manifold groups to decompositions of 3-manifolds.
 Based on this work, Culler, Cameron Gordon, John Luecke, and Shalen proved the cyclic surgery theorem.
 An important corollary of the theorem is that at most one nontrivial Dehn surgery (+1 or −1) on a knot can result in a simply-connected 3-manifold.
 This was an important piece of the Gordon–Luecke theorem that knots are determined by their complements.
 This paper is often referred to as "CGLS".

-With John W. Morgan, he generalized his work with Culler, and reproved several foundational results of William Thurston.
+With John Morgan, he generalized his work with Culler, and reproved several foundational results of William Thurston.